fechan/fechan.github.io/minisign/index.md

 layout: minisign
 no_nav: true
 ---

+<div class="rounded bg-yellow-300/1 border border-yellow-500 p-3 mt-5">⚠️ MiniSign is not complete, and there is a lot that still needs to be developed!</div>

 ## Introduction
 MiniSign is a signed conlang project I'm creating to learn about sign language linguistics and teach them to fellow conlangers later.